ibm-cloud-docs/openshift/openshift_encrypt.md

     ```
     {: screen}

-6. Get the name of any secret in the `default` namespace in your cluster.
+6. Get the name of a secret in your cluster.
     ```
-    oc get secrets
+    oc get secrets [-n <namespace>]
     ```
     {: pre}